antrea-io/antrea/site/docs/master/octant-plugin-installation.md

     kubectl describe service antrea-octant -n kube-system
     ```

-Now, you are supposed to see Octant is running together with antrea-octant-plugin via URL http://(IP or $HOSTNAME):NodePort.
+Now, you are supposed to see Octant is running together with
+antrea-octant-plugin via URL `http://(IP or $HOSTNAME):NodePort`.

 Note: